er-adarsh/TaskEase/README.md

 # TaskEase
-"TaskEase: Simplify your day.
-Effortless task management for a productive you."
+"TaskEase is your go-to task management app, combining simplicity with efficiency.
+Streamline your daily tasks effortlessly, ensuring a smooth and organized approach to productivity.
+Stay on top of your to-do list with ease!"